 Gabrielle Motola is an artist, writer, and educator working at the intersection of photography, psychology, and lived encounter.

+Her practice lives in intimacy, identity, vulnerability, and the ethics of relating.
+Using reality not as record but as material, she moves between portraiture, street, and landscape to explore what is constructed between subject and viewer.
 Drawing on a background in psychology and a decade working as an editor and colourist in cinema, she approaches faces, streets, and landscapes as sites of emotional inquiry.
 Her work occupies a space between documentary and fine art, where meaning is negotiated rather than delivered.

 Awards